The ADC Annual Retreat 2022

 Founder of Birthing Dads

-Steven founded Birthing Dads to facilitate cultural shifts towards optimising childbirth outcomes by revolutionising the way men transition to fatherhood and to raise awareness of the positive impact that supportive dads can have in perinatal health if they themselves are supported.
+Steven founded the PREPARE Foundation and Birthing Dads to facilitate cultural shifts towards optimising childbirth outcomes by revolutionising the way men transition to fatherhood and to raise awareness of the positive impact that supportive dads can have in perinatal health if they themselves are supported.

 Project Officer – Regional, Rural and Remote Abortion Access Program